 Tatsiana's Kupryanchyk's Amethyst Dress in Scheepjes Whirl and Whirlette from the chapter 'Soul Sister'.
 There are more pics of the full dress in the magazine but isn't this one setting the tone just right?

-My Rebel wrap in Scheepjes Cahlista from the chapter ‘Rebel Daughter’.
-Please get me the shawl AND the yellow biker jacket, please?
+My Rebel wrap in Scheepjes Cahlista from the chapter 'Rebel Daughter'.
+Please get me my shawl AND the yellow biker jacket, please?